shini4i/argo-watcher/docs/reference/api.md

 `POST` and `DELETE /api/v1/deploy-lock` are **registered only when OIDC is enabled**, and require a session in one of the `OIDC_PRIVILEGED_GROUPS`.
 With OIDC disabled they are not routes at all: the request falls through to the Web UI's catch-all and answers `200 OK` with an HTML body.
 Check the `Content-Type`, not the status code, to tell "not exposed" from a successful call.

 `GET /api/v1/deploy-lock` needs no privileged group, but with OIDC enabled it needs a credential like every other read.

+### Managing application deploy tokens

+`GET`, `POST /api/v1/app-tokens` and `DELETE /api/v1/app-tokens/{id}` are **registered only when OIDC is enabled and `STATE_TYPE=postgres`**, and each requires a session in one of the `OIDC_PRIVILEGED_GROUPS` — listing tokens included, since the list names who holds a credential for which applications.
+As with the deploy lock, an unregistered route falls through to the Web UI's catch-all: check the `Content-Type`.

+`POST` takes a scope of either `apps` (a list of application names) or `all_apps: true` (a wildcard), never both, plus an optional `description` and `expires_in_days`.
+It answers `201` with the token's `secret` — the only time that value exists anywhere. `406` means the scope or the payload was refused.

+`DELETE` revokes a token, effective on its next use.
+The row is kept, so who issued it and when it was withdrawn stay on record.

 ## Health and probe endpoints